OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

 ## Connector configuration

+### Connector users and tokens

 All connectors have to be able to access the OpenCTI API.
 To allow this connection, they have 2 mandatory configuration parameters, the `OPENCTI_URL` and the `OPENCTI_TOKEN`.
-In addition to these 2 parameters, connectors have other mandatory parameters that need to be set in order to get them work.

 !!! warning "Connectors tokens"